barty-s/cherry-leaf-mildew-detection-project/README.md

 ## Hypothesis and Hypothesis Validation

 ### Hypothesis 1
-There is a visible difference between infected and healthy cherry tree leaves due to the presence of a powdery mildew.
+There is a visible difference between infected and healthy cherry tree leaves due to the presence of powdery mildew.

 ### Hypothesis 1 Validation:
 Conduct a study to visually differentiate a healthy leaf from an infected one.
 This will be done